 Urban data collected using neighbourhood surveys can play a role in how one neighbourhood may support an up-and-coming community centre or economic development project.

 Demographic data can build a foundation for understanding neighbourhoods as they exist and where they’re heading.
 It can be a powerful tool for tracking change over time and identifying a community’s needs or strengths to inform planning, policy development or decision-making.

 Collecting neighbourhood demographic data can also provide a benchmark statistic for whether a strategy or policy made a difference with the target audience.
 In addition, it can help shed light on characteristics or unique qualities that might advocate for community-focused programs, outreach priorities, marketing initiatives, and grant writing.
 In many cases, grant applications call for information about the local community, the target population, or a specific audience that might benefit from the activity or work funded by the grant.

 Targeting urban populations to conduct research has never been easier.
-Here are five ways to start surveying at the neighbourhood level (online, by telephone or in-person!):
+Here are five ways to start investigating at the neighbourhood level using survey data (online, by telephone or in-person!):

 - Tap into working knowledge of a community or a population to reveal important social or economic events such as the relocation of a business headquarters, or a significant business shutting down